Karaka-Management/phpOMS/README.md

 * apache2 (recommended) or nginx
 * mysql-server or postgresql postgresql-contrib
 * Make sure that URL rewriting is active
-* Download the Orange-Management project or clone the Orange-Management repository (incl. submodules).
+* Download the Karaka project or clone the Karaka repository (incl. submodules).

 Please note if you are only interested in using the framework without the web application you only have to configure your autoloading correctly for the **phpOMS** framework or use the autoloader provided by the framework in `phpOMS/Autoloader.php` and install the required php extensions mentioned above.